mtseet/secure-fs-for-proot/readme.md

 /tmp /home /dev /sys /proc
 This is because it is not possible to provide fine grained control on permissions in these directories.

+Another modification is that we allow all users with uid < 1000 root access.
+This is essential for guest oses such as ubuntu to function without problems.
+All users with uid 1000 and above will have protected fs access.

 We modified proot version 5.1.0 which has termux patches.

 ## Dependencies